johnson-tor-boozallen/citysdk/docs/citysdk.census.md

 ### CensusModule.ESRItoGEO(esriJSON)

-Converts ESRI JSON to GeoJSON
+Converts ESRI JSON to GeoJSONThis function has been moved to the CitySDK core.
+An alias remains here for legacy support.

 **Parameters**

-**esriJSON**: `string`, Converts ESRI JSON to GeoJSON
+**esriJSON**: `string`, Converts ESRI JSON to GeoJSONThis function has been moved to the CitySDK core.
+An alias remains here for legacy support.

 **Returns**: `Object`

 ### CensusModule.GEOtoESRI(geoJSON)

-Converts geoJSON to ESRI JSONThis is functionally an alias of Terraformer.ArcGIS.convert (see https://github.com/Esri/Terraformer for details)
+Converts geoJSON to ESRI JSONThis function has been moved to the CitySDK core.
+An alias remains here for legacy support.

 **Parameters**

-**geoJSON**: `string`, Converts geoJSON to ESRI JSONThis is functionally an alias of Terraformer.ArcGIS.convert (see https://github.com/Esri/Terraformer for details)
+**geoJSON**: `string`, Converts geoJSON to ESRI JSONThis function has been moved to the CitySDK core.
+An alias remains here for legacy support.

 **Returns**: `object`

 ### CensusModule.getVariableDictionary(api, year, callback)

-Downloads an ACS API's entire dictionary of variables from the Census
+Downloads an API's entire dictionary of variables from the Census

 **Parameters**

-**api**: `string`, Downloads an ACS API's entire dictionary of variables from the Census
+**api**: `string`, Downloads an API's entire dictionary of variables from the Census

-**year**: `string`, Downloads an ACS API's entire dictionary of variables from the Census
+**year**: `string`, Downloads an API's entire dictionary of variables from the Census

-**callback**: `function`, Downloads an ACS API's entire dictionary of variables from the Census
+**callback**: `function`, Downloads an API's entire dictionary of variables from the Census

 ### CensusModule.latLngToFIPS(lat, lng, callback)